-The Pittsburgh 2030 Districts are collaborative, nationally recognized, but local communities of high performance buildings in Downtown and Oakland that aim to dramatically reduce energy and water consumption and transportation emissions, and improve indoor air quality while increasing competitiveness in the business environment and owner's returns on investment.
+The Pittsburgh 2030 District is a collaborative, nationally recognized, but local community of high performance buildings in Downtown and Oakland that aim to dramatically reduce energy and water consumption, transportation emissions, and improve indoor air quality while increasing competitiveness in the business environment and owner's returns on investment.

-The Pittsburgh 2030 Districts are an interdisciplinary public-private-nonprofit collaborative working to create groundbreaking high performance building districts in Downtown Pittsburgh and Oakland.
+The Pittsburgh 2030 District, a Green Building Alliance strategic initiative, is an interdisciplinary private-public-nonprofit collaborative working to create groundbreaking high performance building districts in downtown Pittsburgh and Oakland.
 With the Architecture 2030 Challenge providing property performance targets, The Pittsburgh 2030 District seeks to prove that high performing buildings are the most profitable buildings in Pittsburgh.
 District Partners will do this by developing realistic, measurable, and innovative strategies to assist district property owners, managers, and tenants in meeting aggressive goals that keep properties and businesses competitive while operating buildings more efficiently, reducing costs, and reducing the environmental impacts of facility construction, operations, and maintenance.

 These collective efforts have established the Pittsburgh 2030 District as an example of a financially viable, sustainability focused, multi-sector driven effort that maximizes profitability and prosperity for all involved.
 Through collaboration of diverse stakeholders, leveraging existing and developing new incentives and financing mechanisms, and creating and sharing joint resources, the Pittsburgh 2030 District continues to prove the business case for healthy and high performing buildings.
 Property owners and managers are voluntarily committing their properties to Pittsburgh 2030 District goals; they are not required to achieve the District goals through legislative mandates or as individuals.